 05 of 06

-Although technically not an official national holiday, Obon is the most widely observed of Japanese festivals in the summer.
+Although technically not an official national holiday, Obon (sometimes just bon) is the most widely observed of Japanese festivals in the summer.

-Obon is a celebration of ancestors' spirits that come home to rest.
+Obon is a three-day celebration of ancestors' spirits that come home to rest.
 People visit shrines, temples, and family graves during Obon.
 Fires are lit in front of homes and lanterns help guide the spirits.
 Much like the Hungry Ghosts Festival observed in other parts of Asia, Obon is about keeping spirits happy in the afterlife.

 Obon is an important time for families; many head back to their ancestral homes, causing long transportation delays and some business closures.
 Shrines will certainly be busier during Obon.

 - When: Obon is based on the lunar calendar.
-Dates vary from region to region but the festival is always in the summer.
+Dates vary from region to region, but the festival is always in the summer.
 Some regions celebrate on July 15, others on August 15 or the 15th day of the seventh lunar month.
-Check for when Obon will be observed at each of your destinations in Japan.

 06 of 06